 Tombs filled up quickly, and the officials had to get creative.
 Trenches were dug, and bodies were buried in mass graves.
 Some of the bodies were loaded onto death boats.
 They were taken out to sea and dumped overboard, only to wash up on shore again.
 Other bodies were dumped into fortified towers, which were then closed up at the top.

 3 Body Identification

-Many of us despise having to walk around with a name tag in plain view, but during the Justinian Plague, it became a necessity, especially if you had family.
+Many of us despise having to walk around with a name tag in plain view, but during the Justinian Plague, it became a necessity, especially if you had a family.
 Because the plague acted so quickly, people started putting on name tags before leaving their homes.
-Worn on the arm, they were the only way to ensure proper identification if they were struck by the plague and died away from home.
+Worn on the arm, the tags were the only way to ensure proper identification if they were struck by the plague and died away from home.